Are demographically invariant models and representations in medical imaging fair?: Discussion Conclusion

 While our discussion of representation invariance has been largely negative, we want to emphasize that such approaches are not without merit.
 Their main field of application is the unsupervised domain adaptation setting, in which labels~$y$ are unavailable from a new domain.
 In this case, invariant representation learning can be beneficial~\cite{Li2018c,Moyer2020}.
 Notably, this differs from the setting we consider here, in which labels are available from all demographic groups.
 Nevertheless, such invariant representations might generalize better to previously unseen demographic groups, even though domain generalization benchmarks appear to refute this intuition~\cite{Wang2022c}.
-Importantly, our discussion here concerned the case of enforcing \emph{strict} invariance.
-In practice, many invariant representation learning approaches instead use \emph{regularization} to prevent learning representations that are unnecessarily strongly predictive of the domain or demographic group~\cite{Zhao2022}.
+Moreover, our discussion here concerned the case of enforcing \emph{strict} invariance.
+In practice, many invariant representation learning approaches instead use regularization to prevent learning representations that are \emph{unnecessarily strongly} predictive of the domain or demographic group~\cite{Zhao2022,Brown2023}.
 Such approaches may prove beneficial if they are tuned to minimize the negative effects of enforcing strict invariance.
-In such a case, the latent representation will still encode demographic group membership to some degree, however.
+Similar benefits may be obtained using less restrictive mitigation techniques such as fair pruning~\cite{Wu2022} or fair early exiting~\cite{Chiu2023}.
+Using such methods, the latent representation will still encode demographic group membership to some degree, however.